Every weekly Student Council announcement to the school community ends with three words: Pax et Bonum.

 As a community in the Franciscan Tradition, we are committed to fostering in our students the belief that all people are interrelated and they belong to a single community, sustained by God, who calls each of its members to a life of compassion and justice.
 This sense of communal belonging and the inherent responsibility it entails is one of our fundamental and most cherished values.

-In addition to our academic requirements, students must complete a minimum of 30 hours of service each year from grade 8 through grade 12.
-By their graduation day, the Class of 2015 collectively completed 5,925 hours of community service during their years at MAHS.
+In addition to our academic requirements, students must complete a required amount of community service hours.
+By their graduation day, the Class of 2020 collectively completed 4,771hours of community service during their years at MAHS.

 Our students are involved with a variety of service opportunities from teaching religious education in their parishes to volunteering in food pantries to school-wide fundraising campaigns and clothing drives.
 Every year, as a community, we collect hundreds of children’s books for the library at St. Patrick’s School in Roxbury during our Giving Tree Prayer Service before Christmas.